OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 var skybox = new THREE.Mesh(geometry, material);
 scene.add(skybox);
 ```
+<div class="doc">Documentation
+for <a target="_blank" title="
+A material for drawing geometries in a simple shaded (flat or wireframe) way.
+The default will render as flat polygons.
+To draw the mesh as wireframe, simply set the 'wireframe' property to true." href="http://threejs.org/docs/#Reference/Materials/MeshBasicMaterial">MeshBasicMaterial()</a>
+, for <a target="_blank" href="http://threejs.org/docs/#Reference/Materials/MeshBasicMaterial.map" title="Set texture map.
+Default is null.">MeshBasicMaterial.map</a>
+, for <a target="_blank" href="http://threejs.org/docs/#Reference/Materials/Material.side" title=" Defines which of the face sides will be rendered - front, back or both.">Material.side</a>
+and for <a target="_blank" title="Change from the default THREE.FrontSide to THREE.BackSide." href="http://threejs.org/docs/#Reference/Constants/Materials">THREE.BackSide</a>
+.</div>

 So yeah, a skybox is just a big box where a texture has been applied to the inside.
 You can put a texture of space to give you a more eerie feeling if you feel like.
 In any case, you not only have a better setup, you now know how to apply texture!
 But but but .... this is not supposed to be a 3D workshop!
 Where's the VR?
 Well, VR is based on 3D so we had to go through all that.
 Now ....